Bird Identifier

 Frequently asked questions

-Where is the best place to find a Canada Warbler?
+What is the black "necklace" on a Canada Warbler?